his is the third novel of the Saxon Chronicles, and it is another enjoyable book in an excellent series.

 hold the strongholds.

 One thing I like about this series is that Cornwell does a great job inventing characters.
-It does take pages of back
+It doesn't take pages of back

-story to introduce each one, yet somehow they are all distinct.
+story to introduce each one, yet somehow each character is distinct.
 I noticed in the assault on the fortress Dunholm how many warriors were

-involved in the battle, and despite the number Saxon and Danish swordsmen each character had distinct personality, whether it was mighty
+involved in the battle, and despite the number of Saxon and Danish swordsmen each character was unique enough that I could track who was who, whether it was mighty

-Steapa or Kjartan the Cruel, the Irish man Finan the Agile, mighty axe-wielding Steapa, young Clapa (who Uhtred was going to execute, but
+Steapa or Kjartan the Cruel, the Irish man Finan the Agile, mighty axe-wielding Steapa, young Clapa (whom Uhtred was going to execute, but

 instead adopted as a squire), or the Danish warrior Ragnar, the lifelong friend of Uhtred.
 I think this characterization shows Cornwell's talent

-as a writer, he surround Uhtred with a believable cast.
-Also, Cornwell rights some pretty good battle scenes.
+as a writer, he surrounds Uhtred with a believable cast.
+Also, Cornwell writes some pretty good battle scenes.